-This post may contain affiliate links – full disclosure – read here
+This post may contain affiliate links – read our full disclosure

-Honey bees gather plant nectar from blooming flowers to make honey.
-Beekeepers harvest the honey and they fill beautiful jars of liquid gold.
-Yet not every jar of honey looks the same.
+A delicious treat that can be enjoyed straight from the hive, many people love honey.
+Thousands o bees gather plant nectar from blooming flowers to create this remarkable substance.
+We beekeepers harvest the excess crop filling beautiful jars of liquid gold.
+Yet, not every jar of honey looks the same.
+Some jars are golden and light while others are almost black.
 What does the color of honey tell you?
-Can you choose the best honey by color alone?

 What is Honey?

-But, honey bees are called that for a reason.
+A few other insects produce small amounts of similar substances.
+However, honey bees get their name from their talent.
 Apis mellifera is their scientific name and it means “honey-bearing“.

 Honey Color Chart